MathStuff/Matrices/README.md

 C.concat(matrix,concat_as) #Merges a matrix to itself. concat_as is set to "row" by default; if concatenation required is as columns, give "col" as the argument

+C.add(list,row,col,feature,dtype) #Adds list to given index in row or col, indeces start from 1.
+If a column is added, dtype and feature are used determine type and name.

+C.remove(row,col) #Removes the desired row and/or column

 C.copy #Returns a copy of the matrix

 C.obj #Returns the string form of the object